rursu22/java-chord-nodes/server/readme.md

-Start the server with
+Start the DHT with

 ```
-javac RestKit.java
+javac DistributedHashTable.java
 ```